 The only real difference to my residential network over a traditional corporate branch office topology is how I handled VPN.
 I purposefully did not want to establish site-to-site VPNs between each home for a number of reasons, but the need to monitor some of the devices behind those branch networks meant I had to utilize NAT over the Server-Client VPN.
-By forwarding SNMP, ICMP, HTTP, and other protocols over the VPN, I could establish active checks in Nagios XI to monitor some of the more critical devices like access points, cameras, and the VoIP phones that exist at each house.
+By forwarding SNMP, SSH, HTTP, and other protocols over the VPN, I could establish active checks in Nagios XI to monitor some of the more critical devices like access points, cameras, and the VoIP phones that exist at each house.
 This method, reproduced and standardized across each network, not only saved a ton of setup time, but also gave me extra visibility and the ability to troubleshoot beyond the firewall without taking on extra burden of site-to-site access control lists and rules.

 IoT / Smart House + Nagios XI

 Monitoring all of the network and server components was obviously very critical.
 It accounts for the largest technical expense and consumes the most amount of time to maintain if something errors out.
 The one surprise I had was over Nagios XI and its ability to accept IoT devices.